Serbian lawyers go on strike to protest slaying of colleague

 Ognjanovic was part of the legal team that defended Milosevic at the U.N. tribunal in The Hague, Netherlands, where Milosevic was tried for war crimes committed during the Balkan wars of the 1990s.
 Milosevic died of a heart attack in 2006 before the end of the court proceedings.

 Ognjanovic has also defended well-known crime figures in Serbia.
-Serbian media said his killing might have been the latest in a series of mafia-style executions in recent years an ongoing war among criminal gangs in Serbia and in neighboring Montenegro.
+Serbian media said his killing might have been the latest in a series of Mafia-style executions that took place amid an ongoing war among criminal gangs in Serbia and in neighboring Montenegro.

+Serbian President Aleksandar Vucic said Sunday that police have "certain leads" in the investigation.
+Vucic added that the state would step up pressure to curb crime.

+"The clan war over the drug market is becoming something that the state must deal with in a more brutal way," Vucic said, according to news channel N1.

 The Bar Association of Serbia said Ognjanovic's slaying "showed in a most drastic way the circumstances in which lawyers in Serbia conduct their professional work."